aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 impact on the overall user experience and it will be interesting to see how Firefox OS benefits or suffers from these hardware specs.

-Here is a side-by-side comparison of the Nexus 7 with the Flatfish:
+Here is a side-by-side comparison of a few features of the Nexus 7 and the Flatfish:

 <!---->     | Nexus 7                                 | Flatfish
 ------------|-----------------------------------------|---------